Don't worry about it. You'll grow out of it. Just relax. Be more confident.

 Bullying and teasing at school is not acceptable.
 All schools have a zero tolerance when it comes to bullying, so find someone you trust at school, and tell them about it so that action can be taken.

 There's lots of good therapy out there.
 So, if you want help in managing your speech then go for it.
-Find your nearest NHS speech & language therapy service at our Finding a NHS therapist page.
+Find your nearest NHS speech & language therapy service at our Therapy & Courses section.
 You may be able to refer yourself, although in some areas you will need to see your doctor first.
 If you are under 16 your parents will need to be involved.

 There are also some courses for young people, where you’ll meet others your age.
 See the list below.